Sorry, slow day here at ITI.

 “You know, what we’re doing is, again, [Jarrett] is learning,” Castillo said.
 “He was out for a little bit, and he’s coming along, learning the scheme, and in time he’ll be able to compete.”

 So while Jarrett might take a baby step this week, those clamoring for Jarrett’s presence in the Eagles’ secondary this season seem likely to be disappointed.

-Topics: Jaiquawn Jarrett
+Tags: Jaiquawn Jarrett